miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 is the cryptographic function used as the basis for bitcoin’s proof of work system.

+## Signature

+A digital signature is a mathematical scheme for presenting the authenticity of digital messages or documents.

 ## Smart contract

 are contracts whose terms are recorded in a computer language instead of legal language.
 Smart contracts can be automatically executed by a computing system, such as a suitable distributed ledger system.